 One of the best things about the Toyota Museum Japan is the fact that they have a robot that has an artificial lung that plays the trombone.
 And it is pretty damned cool.

 Our Experience of the Toyota Factory Tour in Japan

 As on the Mazda tour, there are no photos allowed on the tour of the Toyota plant.
 And when we head off we’re bussed between various parts of the plant, which is impressive and incredibly efficient.

 We see several parts of the production line.
 We learn about just-in-time manufacturing and how quality is valued over quantity and speed.

-It’s interesting that I thought it would be ground breaking and look like it.
+It’s interesting that I thought it would be groundbreaking and look like it.
 But it looks like a regular production line until you look a little closer.
-Their multi-model lines are built to build multiple models on the same line, which is pretty awesome.
+Their multi-model lines are designed to build multiple models on the same line, which is pretty awesome.

 There are way more people involved in the production lines than I expected (there are 7,500 people employed here in the Nagoya factory), and many fewer Toyota factory robots than I anticipated.

 Perhaps I’m missing something, but the Mazda factory tour beats it hands down.
 However, if you’re in Nagoya, then you shouldn’t miss this tour.
 And yes, a reminder, it’s free.

 It was good.
 But was it great?
 No. So I left Toyota, the car in front, feeling like it was definitely the brand behind after my trip to their factory.